Novus Visualizers

 How Visualizers fits the broader Novus ecosystem

-Visualizers adds a media-output layer to a portfolio that already includes audience communication, Discord operations, and retail.
-That matters strategically because it widens the Novus story from distribution and community into the asset creation workflow itself.
-A creator can communicate through Newsletter, coordinate attention through Discord, and now produce a core promotional asset through Visualizers without the public-facing story of the ecosystem becoming muddled.
+Visualizers adds a media-output layer to a portfolio that already includes retail and physical goods.
+That matters strategically because it widens the Novus story from distribution into the asset creation workflow itself.
+A creator can produce a core promotional asset through Visualizers and then distribute it across their own channels without the public-facing story of the ecosystem becoming muddled.

-At the same time, the site should not pretend every product is the same kind of software.
-The docs and portfolio pages should keep the distinctions clear: Newsletter is for publishing and subscribers, Discord Bots is for automation inside servers, Visualizers is for music-driven video creation, and Supply remains retail.
+At the same time, the site should not pretend every product is the same kind of offering.
+The docs and portfolio pages should keep the distinctions clear: Visualizers is for music-driven video creation and Supply remains retail.
 The cleaner those boundaries are, the easier it is for users to understand where to click and what each product is actually supposed to do.

 That clarity also strengthens SEO and support routing.
 When pages are explicit about purpose, they rank better for the right intent and generate fewer misdirected requests.
 For a growing portfolio, that operational clarity is not cosmetic.
 It is infrastructure.

-As you move from major update into post-MVP iteration, keep changelog and docs discipline tight.
-When export settings expand, say so.
-When template editing deepens, say so.
+Keep changelog and docs discipline tight as the product evolves.
+When export options expand, say so.
+When new engine families or preset libraries ship, say so.
 When new workflow guarantees exist, document them.
-The compounding value of the hub comes from that habit of making product evolution legible.
+The canonical picture of current functionality is always what the docs and the changelog say, not what any roadmap preview suggests — and the compounding value of the hub comes from the habit of making product evolution legible.

 Where to go next